mackenr/mackenr/README.md

 ---
+### Repos:
-#### Enjoy the repos and please excuse any mess, they are functional but I am working on updating them for aesthetics.
+Enjoy the repos and please excuse any mess, they are functional but I am working on updating them for aesthetics.
-#### I would point you in the direction of the folders with project in the description but feel free to look around.
+I would point you in the direction of the folders with project in the description but feel free to look around.

 <!---